rolando-betara/paint/index.md

 		<div class="row">
 			<div class="6u 12u$(small)">
 				<h3>Kitchen Cabinet Fine Finish Spray Work</h3>
-				<p>Lawless painting specializes in kitchen cabinet fine finish spray work.
+				<p>Melbourne painting specializes in kitchen cabinet fine finish spray work.
 We can custom paint any kitchen cabinets to fit your exact specifications!
-Our main work is in kitchen cabinet painting in Philadelphia, detailed preparation and fine finish special coatings.
+Our main work is in kitchen cabinet painting in Melbourne, detailed preparation and fine finish special coatings.
 Our fine finish spray shop is set up for painting kitchen cabinets, doors including wood, medal, custom doors, roll back, metal railings, inside and outside furniture as well as any type of objects or small parts.
 We also install cabinet lighting and electrical outlets, tiling back splash, fine finish carpentry and installing and changing cabinet hardware.</p>
 			</div>
 			<div class="6u$ 12u$(small)">
 				<h3>Interior/Exterior House Painters</h3>
-				<p>Lawless Painting is a Painting Company in Philadelphia, Pennsylvania, Center City, Delco Media (Delaware County, Media), Cherry Hill and surrounding areas for over 25 years.
+				<p>Lawless Painting is a Painting Company in Melbourne, Pennsylvania, Center City, Delco Media (Delaware County, Media), Cherry Hill and surrounding areas for over 25 years.
 We provide Residential and Commercial Painting for Interior and Exterior Painting projects.
 We specialize in custom paint work, indoor and outdoor house painting, power washing, wall paper removal, dry wall repair, cabinet refinishing, cabinet painting, custom repaints, wood replacement, color consulting, pressure washing, table refinishing, interior and exterior staining and so much more.
-We are your go-to quality painting Philadelphia company!</p>
+We are your go-to quality painting Melbourne company!</p>
 			</div>
 			<div class="6u 12u$(small)">
 				<h3>We are a locally owned painting company</h3>